UWC East Africa is committed to providing a safe, collaborative and caring environment for all.

 In the case of a staff member reported as an alleged offender, UWC East Africa will conduct a full investigation following a carefully designed course of due process, keeping the safety of the child at the highest priority.

-Our full Child Protection Policy is available to view here.
+Our full Safeguarding Policy is available to view here.

 If you wish to contact us concerning an issue regarding the safety of a child in the school, please contact one of our Safeguarding personnel: